jameskstew/ddc/pages/sprint.md

 The Fast Hack has two main tasks for each team:

-1. Gather information about your chosen sub-theme and its current state at the University of Edinburgh.
+1. Gather information about your chosen sub-theme and its current state  in Edinburgh and at the University of Edinburgh.
 2. Identify specific problems/questions within your sub-theme, and generate ideas for how to address them.

 ### Task 1: Information-gathering